 *Cost of Shipping depends on distance and weight (3 kg/book or 7 lb/book):

-Cost varies from $250 to $650 for the complete set using DHL or FedEx
+Cost of shipping varies from $250 to $650 when you ship the complete set by using DHL or FedEx

 If you have a FedEx or DHL account, tell us your account number to save some shipping cost.